-There are lots of interesting things to see and do in the greater Tipp City and Dayton area.
-Here are a few highlights.
-And here is a great video produced by the folks at the Miami County Visitor's Bureau highlighting some of the sites in Troy, Tipp City, Piqua and the surrounding cities.
+There are lots of interesting things to see and do in the greater Dayton area.
+Here are a few highlights and a great video produced by the Miami County Visitor's Bureau highlighting some of the sites in Troy, Tipp City, and Piqua.

 Fort Piqua Plaza is a fully rehabilitated historic facility that serves as the heart of activity in Piqua and all of Miami County.
 First completed in 1891, this historic building now houses the Piqua Public Library, coffee shop, state of the art meeting rooms, a spectacular elegant ballroom and a high end eating establishment.
 116 W. High Street, Piqua, OH 45356, 937-773-6753 (Piqua Library), website.